Title: | Mathijs Deen's Miscellaneous Auxiliaries |

 objects of class |

-Posterior model odds are calculated for every model as
+Posterior model probabilities are calculated for every model as

 where the minimal BIC value is subtracted from all BICs.
 In other words: the model with the lowest BIC has .

-returns to posterior model odds for the models provided.
+returns to posterior model probabilities for the models provided.

 Mathijs Deen